Integrative Design Master of Science Degree

 Overview for Integrative Design MS

-The MS degree in integrative design is not accepting applications at this time.
-However, if you are interested in understanding and developing the theories, methods, and processes of design and their application in product and service development, we encourage you to explore our master’s degrees in industrial design or visual communication design.
+Students interested in understanding and developing the theories, methods, and processes of design, and their application in product and service development should consider our master’s degrees in industrial design or visual communication design.

 The integrative design program enables students with artistic, technical, engineering, and management backgrounds to study and successfully engage with creative development teams.
 This one-year design master’s degree develops your understanding of the theories, methods, and processes of design and their application in product and service development.